port-labs/port-docs/docs/guides-and-tutorials/create-cloud-resource-using-iac.md

 :::tip Prerequisites

 - This guide assumes you have a Port account and that you have finished the [onboarding process](/quickstart).
 We will use the `Service` blueprint that was created during the onboarding process.
-- You will need a Github repository in which you can place a workflow that we will use in this guide.
-If you don't have one, we recommend [creating a new repository](https://docs.github.com/en/get-started/quickstart/create-a-repo) named `Port-actions`.
+- You will need a Git repository (Github, GitLab, or Bitbucket) in which you can place a workflow/pipeline that we will use in this guide.
+If you don't have one, we recommend creating a new repository named `Port-actions`.
-- You will need to have [Port's Github app](https://github.com/apps/getport-io) installed in your Github organization (the one that contains the repository you'll work with).

 :::

 ### The goal of this guide

-In this guide we will open a pull-request in our Github repository from within Port to create a new cloud resource using gitops.
+In this guide we will open a pull-request in our Git repository from within Port to create a new cloud resource using gitops.

 After completing it, you will get a sense of how it can benefit different personas in your organization: